Image Comparison - before & after Bricks Builder

 For projects requiring dynamic content — such as client-managed before/after images — I took it a step further:

 By default, Bricks strips out unknown HTML tags.
-To use<img-comparison-slider>
+To use <img-comparison-slider>, we need to whitelist it.
+Add this to your functions.php:

 This ensures the slider component is properly loaded and functional on the front end.